-Valentine’s Day, one of the largest online shopping holidays of the year, is weeks away, but the Ignite OPM team isn’t sweating it.
+Valentine’s Day, one of the largest online shopping holidays of the year, is weeks away.
+The Ignite OPM team isn’t sweating it, though.
 While Q4’s holiday madness was at its peak, our team was ahead of the curve and already planning for Valentine’s Day – after all, planning ahead is everything when it comes to the holidays.
-If your brand’s running a bit behind, don’t worry, our team’s compiled some of our best tips and tricks to get your team up to speed on everything needed for a successful Valentine’s Day.
+If your brand’s running a bit behind, don’t worry.
+We’ve compiled some of our best tips to get you up to speed on everything needed for a successful Valentine’s Day.

 After Q4, the game is far from over for many brands.
 Don’t put off Valentine’s Day planning if you’re a brand with high V-Day seasonality!
 Make sure you’re giving publishers and review sites plenty of time to prepare, align your targeting with the opposite demographic (significant others), and ensure your promotions are competitive and products will be delivered prior to February 14th.
 Following these simple planning steps can ensure your brand a strong start to 2019.